 Before turning on the module, the Crypto Officer must ensure that the module meets Level 2 physical security requirements.
-To satisfy these requirements, the Crypto Officer must install three tamper-evident seals (also called "FIPS Tape") provided in the module's FIPS kit.
-Three (3) seals should be applied to both the IP390 and IP560 modules.
+To satisfy these requirements, the Crypto Officer must install the tamper-evident seals (also called "FIPS Tape") provided in the module's FIPS kit.
+Three (3) seals should be applied to the IP390 and two (2) to the IP560 modules.